Atrium Health Wake Forest Baptist

-Atrium Health Wake Forest Baptist is an academic medical center and health system located in Winston-Salem, North Carolina, and part of Charlotte-based Atrium Health.
+Atrium Health Wake Forest Baptist is an academic medical center and former health system located in Winston-Salem, North Carolina, and part of Charlotte-based Advocate Health.
 It is the largest employer in Forsyth County, with more than 19,220 employees and a total of 198 buildings on 428 acres.
 In addition to the main, tertiary-care hospital in Winston-Salem known as Atrium Health Wake Forest Baptist Medical Center, the Atrium Health Wake Forest Baptist Health system operates five community hospitals in the surrounding region.
 The entity includes: